UNINETTSigma2/documentation/training/material/2023-autumn-onboarding/q_and_a_day1.md

           - thanks
    - historical anecdote: the fact that files and folders starting with dot became "hidden" happened by mistake in the early days of UNIX. but the creators of UNIX figured that it was useful so they did not fix the mistake and kept this as useful feature to be able to hide some files from a default `ls`.

-8. is saga already installed all software or user need to install like some python libary etc?
+8. is saga already installed all software or user need to install like some python library etc?
    - most of them are installed.
 We will talk about it tomorrow.

 9. if the jobs takes more than 7 days for computing, what will happen in such case?